dale-wahl/card_deck_app/README.md

 * Add search and filter feature (categories already stored in database)
 * Option to choose language (language already stored in database)
 * Option to maintain deck state (currently does not save place in deck if application exited and resuffles)
+* Handling both csv files (for default decks) and JSON (for downloading decks on internet) is redundant

 ## Github Repo
 [card_deck_app](https://github.com/dale-wahl/card_deck_app)